 - Cook penne according to package directions and drain.

-- Place red peppers into oven; roast for 20 minutes or until skin wrinkles.
+- Place red peppers into oven and roast for 20 minutes or until skin wrinkles.
 Keep in oven for another 10 minutes.

 - Remove skin, stem and seeds from peppers.
 Cut peppers into small pieces.

-- Heat 2 tbsp olive oil in large saucepan.
+- Heat olive oil in large saucepan.
 Add onions and sauté over medium heat until tender.

-- Add sausage, breaking it up with spoon until almost cooked.
+- Add sausage, breaking up with spoon until almost cooked.

 - Stir in tomatoes and bring to a simmer.
-Season with salt and pepper to taste; cook for 10 more minutes.
+Season with salt and pepper to taste, and cook for 10 more minutes.

 - Combine pasta with sausage mixture.

-- You can also add other peppers besides the red ones.
+- You can use other peppers besides the red ones.
 However, avoid green peppers as their taste is too strong and doesn't mix well with this recipe.

-- As shown in the second image, you can add grated Parmesan cheese to improve the taste.
+- As shown in the second image, grated Parmesan cheese can be used to improve the taste.

 - Plum tomato is very sweet and goes well with peppers.
-You may use diced tomato instead, in which case you can also add basil.
+If you prefer, you may use diced tomatoes instead and optionally add basil.